cjustinas/BSW-Data-Course/chapter4.md

 xp: 100
 skills: 2
 ```
 Now that you have a model ready, you need to assess how well it works.
+The `accuracy_score` function will compare your model's predictions with the actual class labels contained in `y_test` variable and return a percentage of correct guesses.

+The However, remember that this only a basic test and to truly assess your model a much deeper analysis is required that is beyond the scope of this course.

 `@instructions`
 1) Use the `predict` method on the `x_test` variable to generate class predictions